begolu2/rktik-thesis/03_implementation.md

-# Implementation and Operation [14p]
+# Implementation and Operation

-## Overview [1p]
+## Overview

-This section will detail technical information about the implementation and operation of the Rktik service.
+This chapter will give technical information about the implementation and operation of the Rktik service.

-It is divided into subsections for the shared data model *Nucleus*, which can be used in a future peer to peer client as a library, the *Glia* server which provides a web interface to users and finally sections about improving performance and the operation of Rktik in hosted environment.
+It is divided into sections for the shared data model *Nucleus*, the *Glia* web server, about improving performance as well as the deployment and operation of Rktik in a hosted environment.

 ### Separating Data Model and Web Interface

-As Rktik is planned as a semi-decentral service, the object relational manager was decoupled from the rest of the application from the beginning to allow for the easy implementation of client and server applications using this codebase.
+As Rktik is planned as a semi-decentralized service[^semi_decentral], the object relational manager was decoupled from the rest of the application from the beginning to allow for the easy implementation of client and server applications using this codebase.

+[^semi_decentral]: Semi-decentral means that users can chose between 1) a client application for rendering and processing data which uses a web server for the transfer of (encrypted) data and 2) solely using Rktik on its website without installing an application on their computers.

-## Shared Data Model: Nucleus [3p]
+## Shared Data Model: Nucleus

-The Nucleus data model uses the SQLAlchemy ORM in combination with a Postgresql database to provide data persistency.
+The Nucleus data model uses the SQLAlchemy ORM in combination with a Postgresql database to provide data persistency and means of data processing directly related to the models.
 This section lists attributes and methods of all models.
-The description of methods indicates in brackets if the method is a static or class method and also, if the method’s results are cached using Memcache (see section Improving Performance).
+The description of methods indicates in brackets if the method is a static or class method and also, if the method’s results are cached using Memcache (see [Improving Performance]).

 Data models allow JSON serialization via the nucleus.serializable module.
-This functionality is not documented here in full scope, as it is not part of this thesis, but required for the planned P2P extension (see Discussion: P2P).
+This functionality is not documented here in full scope, as it is not part of this thesis, but required for the planned P2P extension (see [Peer to Peer Extension]).

 ### Serializable

 The Serializable module provides JSON serialization functionality to data models that inherit from it.
 This functionality is not in the scope of this thesis, but part of the planned P2P extension (see Discussion: P2P).
 As the module is required for rights management, I have left it in the codebase submitted along this document and will describe the relevant functionality here.

 Serializable objects provide a method *authorize*, which validates that a specific user may execute a specific action on the instance.
-This method is usually overridden in subclasses with the original Serializable.authorize method still being called.
+This method is overridden in subclasses with the original Serializable.authorize method still being called.

 The method takes one of the strings “insert”, “update”, “delete” as the action and an optional author_id argument, which defaults to the currently active Persona, and defines the actor to be authorized.
 It returns a boolean indicating whether the action is authorized.